 Youth Development Minor

-Starting in the fall of 2023, ALEC will offer the Youth Development minor which focuses on programs and services that contribute to the development of young people’s personal, physical, social and educational abilities.
+The undergraduate minor in Youth Development minor provides students with formal instruction in programs and services that contribute to the development of young people’s personal, physical, social and educational abilities.
 Youth workers are program developers, leaders and managers who need to be able to work with youth, families, organizations, and communities.
-Coursework in this option focuses on positive youth development, program planning and evaluation, methods for working with young people, and societal factors that both contribute to and inhibit the development of young people.
+The 15-hour curriculum in this option focuses on positive youth development, program planning and evaluation, methods for working with young people, and societal factors that both contribute to and inhibit the development of young people.